+Apprenticeship Standards

-The Apprenticeship Standards were phased in to replace the previous Apprenticeship Frameworks.
-The current list of Apprenticeship Standards available for each sector or job role can be found on the Institute for Apprenticeships and Technical Trainings website.
+The current list of Apprenticeship Standards available for each sector or job role can be found on the Institute for Apprenticeships and Technical Training website.

 Each Apprenticeship Standard defines the skills, knowledge and behaviours required for that job role or occupation, and each Standard is accompanied by an Assessment Plan, which details how the apprentice will be assessed against the Standard.